Skip to content

-You enter the room—and something changes.
-A gentle Scent in the air.
-Not loud.
-But noticeable.
-Scents stir something in us that words cannot.
-But why is that?
-And what does it mean for the way we live—and feel?
+You enter the room, and something shifts.
+A gentle scent fills the air.
+Not overpowering, but noticeable.
+Scents can stir something within us that words cannot reach.
+But why is this?
+And what does it mean for how we live and feel?

-Even in ancient civilizations, people used the power of fragrant plants—in ceremonies, for personal care, and to alleviate ailments.
-Whether in ancient Egypt, Ayurvedic teachings, or monastic medicine, the power of fragrant plants has always been part of life.
+Since ancient civilizations, people have harnessed the power of fragrant plants – in ceremonies, for care, and to alleviate ailments.
+Whether in ancient Egypt, in Ayurvedic teachings, or in monastic medicine, the power of fragrant plants has always been a part of life.

 Aromatherapy draws on this knowledge and brings it into our time – gently, calmly, effectively.
-It works with 100% natural essential oils, which have a more subtle effect than many other substances: not loud, but deep.
-Extracted from flowers, needles, roots, or shells, they carry not just Scent but the essence of the plant.
+It works with 100% pure essential oils, which have a more subtle effect than many other things: not loud, but deep.
+Extracted from blossoms, needles, roots, or peels, they carry not just scent, but the essence of the plant.
 Concentrated.
 Unadulterated.
 Alive.
-Only natural oils have an aromatherapeutic effect.
-Scents produced in the laboratory may Scents , but they do not touch the soul.
+Only pure natural oils have an aromatherapy effect.
+Artificially produced scents may smell nice, but they don't resonate.

-Read here to find out what makes them special and how you can distinguish them from other oils and fragrances.
+You can read about what makes them special – and how to distinguish them from other oils and fragrances here.

-Smell is our most primitive sense.
-Long before we were able to consciously see or speak, we Scents —and with them, the world.
-Even newborns recognize their mother's scent before their sense of sight even comes into play.
+Smell is our most primal sense.
+Long before we could consciously see or speak, we perceived scents – and with them, the world.
+Even newborns recognize their mother's scent before sight even comes into play.

-And our brain still does this today: a smell does not take a detour via the mind.
-It reaches our brain directly before we comprehend it.
-As soon as the olfactory cells Scent a Scent , it is converted into an electrical impulse.
-This reaches the limbic system—the part of our brain responsible for emotions, memories, and instincts.
-There, it triggers physical and emotional reactions.
+Our brains still work this way today: a scent doesn’t take a detour through the intellect.
+It reaches our brain directly, before we even comprehend it.
+As soon as the olfactory cells perceive a scent, it becomes an electrical impulse.
+It enters the limbic system – the part of our brain responsible for emotions, memories and instincts – triggering physical and emotional responses.

-Scents can Scents how we feel.
-For example, when the Scent orange or lemon is in the air, it can promote the release of serotonin—a neurotransmitter associated with well-being.
-Lavender calms.
-Peppermint invigorates.
-Not because we believe it, but because our bodies react to it.
+Scents can influence how we feel.
+For example, the scent of orange or lemon can encourage the release of serotonin – a neurotransmitter associated with well-being.
+Lavender is calming.
+Peppermint is invigorating.
+Not because we believe it, but because our bodies react.
 This close connection between the sense of smell, the limbic system, and emotional response is the foundation of aromatherapy.

 Scents that touch the past.

-And sometimes Scents do Scents more: they trigger memories.
+And sometimes scents do even more: they unlock memories.
 Suddenly.
-Unprompted.
+Unexpectedly.
 But often very vividly.
-This phenomenon is called the Proust effect—named after the French writer Marcel Proust.
+This phenomenon is called the Proust Effect – named after the French writer Marcel Proust.

-In his novel "In Search of Lost Time," he describes how the Scent tea suddenly transports him back to his childhood:
+In his novel "In Search of Lost Time," he describes how the scent of tea instantly transports him back to his childhood:

-"...and with one gulp, the old gray house was in front of me again.
+“…and with one sip, the old grey house was before me again.
 The city.
-The paths of my childhood - everything came into the light.
-Everything from my cup of tea."
+The paths of my childhood – everything came to light.
+Everything from my cup of tea.

 Five directions.
 Five moods.

-What we know now: Scents don't all Scents same Scents .
+What we know now: not all scents have the same effect.
 Some ground you.
-Others relax you.
+Others relax.
 Some give you energy.
-At Looops , we Looops on five areas of effect – as a gentle guide to what is good for you right now.
+At Looops, we focus on five effect categories – a subtle guide to what feels good for you right now.
 Because not every day feels the same.
 And not every mood needs the same thing.

 Lean back.
 Let go.
-At your own rhythm.
+In your own rhythm.

-When the day gets too loud.
-When your head can't stand still or everything just feels too much - then you don't need more, you need less.
+When the day becomes too loud.
+When your mind won't quiet down, or everything just feels like too much – sometimes you need less, not more.
 Less stimulation.
-Less having to do.
+Fewer obligations.
 A moment that creates space.

 Mußezeit – with lavender and juniper berries